 I too have a job and probably should’ve been working on a Wednesday afternoon, but nah; here I am enjoying my day off in the park.

 Let’s take a deeper look into why I was in the park.
 The trees are cool and everything but not cooler than me having icey-cold imported beers on my west end balcony.
-No, the real reason I was in the park today can all be attributed to Tamara (my sweet tea), who also had a day off from work and convinced me to take her to see the Cherry Blossoms.
+No, the real reason I was in the park today can all be attributed to Tamara, who also had a day off from work and convinced me to take her to see the Cherry Blossoms.

-All she had to do was highlight the fact that I could probably get some super dope pics for the gram and ting.
+All she had to do was highlight the fact that I could probably get some super dope pics for the gram.

 This is a photo I took of Tamara talking to her mom.
 This is actually a very common thing, not at all an example of us doing something different.
 If you look closely at her smile you can almost hear her, and her mom laughing at my misfortune.